sysgears/grain/docs/latest.markdown

 ###Introduction

-It is often appearing situation when you need to have full control over your website resources.
-For example, you may want to customize website urls, add custom pages, like pagination pages or pages that gathering posts related to certain tags, etc.
+It is obvious that in order to implement some complex tasks for your website, you may need to have full control over your website resources.
+For example, you may want to customize website urls, add custom pages, like pagination pages or pages that gathers posts related to certain tags, etc.
 All sorts of this transformations can be made by using resource mapping mechanism.
 In order to start working with it, it is important to be familiar with how website resources are represented in Grain.

 ###Resource representation
 In Grain each resource is represented as plain Groovy map.
 Each resource should have at least two keys in its map:

-- `location` - pointing to the file of the resources in filesystem
+- `location` - pointing to the resource file in filesystem
 - `url` - representing the URL of the resource

 Along with these keys, resource representation holds all the properties specified in content files' headers.